Readings for the Feast of John Fisher, Bishop and Martyr and Thomas More, Martyr

 June 22

-May the prayers of Saints John Fisher and Thomas More
+of Saints John Fisher and Thomas More,

-by the witness of our lives.
+we may confirm by the witness of our life

-Grant this through our Lord Jesus Christ, your Son,
+Through our Lord Jesus Christ, your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with you in the unity of the Holy Spirit,

-one God, for ever and ever.
+God, for ever and ever.

-I Peter 4:12-19
+FIRST READING I Peter 4:12-19

 Beloved, do not be surprised at the fiery ordeal which comes upon you to prove you, as though something strange were happening to you.
 But rejoice in so far as you share Christ's sufferings, that you may also rejoice and be glad when His glory is revealed.
 If you are reproached for the name of Christ, you are blessed, because the spirit of glory and of God rests upon you.
 But let none of you suffer as a murderer, or a thief, or a wrongdoer, or a mischief-maker; yet if one suffers as a Christian, let him not be ashamed, but under that name let him glorify God.
 For the time has come for judgment to begin with the household of God; and if it begins with us, what will be the end of those who do not obey the gospel of God?
 And "If the righteous man is scarcely saved, where will the impious and sinner appear?"
 Therefore let those who suffer according to God's will do right and entrust their souls to a faithful Creator.